JuliaGraphs/MultilayerGraphs.jl/paper/paper.md

 )
 ```

 Similar constructors, more flexible at the cost of ease of use, enable a finer tuning.
-The constructor we present below should be necessary only in rare circumstances, e.g. if the equivalent simplified constructor `layer_simple_directed_value` is not able to infer the correct return types of `default_vertex_metadata` or `default_edge_metadata`, or to use and underlying graph structure that isn't currently supported.
+The constructor we write below should be necessary only in rare circumstances, e.g. if the equivalent simplified constructor `layer_simple_directed_value` is not able to infer the correct return types of `default_vertex_metadata` or `default_edge_metadata`, or to use and underlying graph structure that isn't currently supported.

 ```julia
 n_vertices = rand(1:n_nodes)                                   # Number of vertices